robotom/self-orienting-antenna-mpu6050/README.md

 SDA & SCL go to the dedicated pins on the Mega which is what I am testing on; but on other boards this is usually analog 4 and 5.
 INT should go to interrupt --> on the Mega this is D2,3,18, 19, 20, 21.
 Can be left broken.
 _____________________________________________________________________________
 I've opted not to use the MPU6050 library, I was getting an error which timed it out for whatever reason so this is the more reliable method.
-I suspect there was something wrong with the library.
+I suspect there was something wrong within the library.
 _____________________________________________________________________________
 IT IS IMPORTANT TO NOTE THAT THIS CODE IS USING A MICRO SERVO THAT IS LIMITED TO 180 DEGREES OF MOTION.
 SO ALL OF THE CODE IS BASED AROUND THIS LIMITATION.